 3. Babooche Calligraphy

 Learn the fundamentals of modern calligraphy at Babooche, a calligraphy studio located in EC1.
 Start off by learning and practicing basic strokes before moving onto the lower-case alphabet and capital.
-With a limited class size of six participants, you’ll receive plenty of one-to-one help, with an experienced teacher who can help you develop your own style.
+With a limited class size of four participants due to pandemic restrictions, you’ll receive plenty of one-to-one help, with an experienced teacher who can help you develop your own style.
 Each workshop includes light refreshments and a take-home calligraphy starter kit.

 Stationery designer and modern calligrapher, Alice Gibb, spreads her love of distinctive lettering through a number of workshops throughout London.
 Join her in Shoreditch for a beginner’s’ workshop, where you’ll start with tea, cake and a chat before diving into the art of modern calligraphy.
 You’ll be introduced to good technique and what equipment to use, before being guided through practice exercises.
 From there, it’s straight to letterforms, which is important if you’re a private household PA and want to learn fast!
 By the end, expect to be able to write your favourite quote in modern calligraphy, with Alice always on hand for assistance.